bartongroup/aacon/docs/v_1_1/getting_started.rst

 Distributions
 -------------

-.. tip:: To help you choose the AACon distribution that better suits your needs and read on the quick-start guides below.
+.. tip:: To help you choose the AACon distribution that better suits your needs read on the quick-start guides below.

 **I want to use AACon for...**